Ramen Noodle Salad (+Video)

 - 1 teaspoon Worcestershire sauce

 - Preheat oven to 350F degrees.
-Open packages of ramen noodles.
+Open 3 packages beef flavored Ramen noodles.
 Put aside all the seasoning packets (we'll be using those soon).

-- Crunch up the noodles into bite size pieces and place into medium sized bowl along with the sliced almonds.
+- Crunch up the noodles into bite size pieces and place into medium sized bowl along with 1 cup sliced almonds.

-- In a separate smaller bowl, whisk together the melted butter with 2 packets of the Ramen noodle seasoning mix.
+- In a separate smaller bowl, whisk together 1/4 cup salted butter, melted with 2 packets of the Ramen noodle seasoning mix.